 Understanding the subtle differences and nuances in similar words is a great way to expand a student’s vocabulary by connecting words they already know to words with similar, yet slightly different meanings.

-Step 1: I show students a list of words with similar meanings such as hot, blistering, sweltering, and warm.
-I know that they will know what hot and warm mean but they may not know the words blistering and sweltering.
+First, show students a list of words with similar meanings such as hot, blistering, sweltering, and warm.
+They will know what hot and warm mean but they may not know the words blistering and sweltering.

-Step 2: I show students the words in a sentence and model using a think-aloud to determine each word’s meaning using context clues.
-I give students the definition of the words and use another think-aloud to clarify and confirm the meanings of the words.
+Next, show students the words in a sentence and model using a think-aloud to determine each word’s meaning using context clues.
+Give your students the definition of the words and use another think-aloud to clarify and confirm the meanings of the words.

-We love to call ourselves “Vocabularians” and spend a few minutes every single day interesting words we find in our independent reading, our texts, videos – wherever we might see or hear words.
+In my classroom, we love to call ourselves “Vocabularians” and spend a few minutes every single day sharing interesting words we find in our independent reading, our texts, videos – wherever we might see or hear words.
 We keep a “Words We Love” space in our classroom to collect our favorite interesting words.
 Teaching shades of meaning helps to expand students’ vocabulary and hopefully allows students to enjoy the “magic” in the nuances of the meaning of words.

 Would you like more ELA tips?
-Read about how I use Book Talks.
+Read about how to use Book Talks.
 Book talks are an engaging way to get students talking about and sharing the books that they LOVE!